MicrosoftDocs/OfficeDocs-SharePoint/migration/migration-import-api-updates.md

 - User objects include the information about specific users, including identification of a specific security principle as a domain group or not, login, and the base 64 encoded SystemId (SID) of the security principle.
 - Group objects include the information about specific groups and the direct membership list of that group.
-- Owner values on group objects and UserId values on member objects within group objects map to other Id values of other user or group objects respectively.
+- Owner values on group objects and UserId values on member objects within group objects map to other ID values of other user or group objects respectively.

 #### Table 2: Users and Groups annotated in UserGroupMap